keven980716/Federated_Learning_Experiments/README.md

 ## Introduction

 This is a research platform for conducting federated (machine) learning experiments.
-This code is mainly based on the two open-sourced federated learning platforms **[FedML](https://github.com/FedML-AI/FedML)** and **[FedNLP](https://github.com/FedML-AI/FedNLP)**, while we will continue to make updates for the broader research (e.g., add more federated optimization methods). **If you find this code helpful for your research, please also do not forget to cite the papers of above two platforms**.
+This code is mainly based on the two open-sourced federated learning platforms **[FedML](https://github.com/FedML-AI/FedML)** and **[FedNLP](https://github.com/FedML-AI/FedNLP)**, while we will continue to make updates for the broader research (e.g., add more federated optimization methods). **If you find this code helpful for your research, please also consider to cite the papers of above two platforms**.

 ## Overview